JirkaDellOro/FUDGE/Design/Logs/README.md

 This readme-file describes in a few words the contents of each log and the major issues discussed

+# July 18th 2019
+The clickdummy for the usertest was presented by Lea Stegk and Monika Galkewitsch, desired changes are listed in the log.

 # July 11th 2019
 Presentation Mindmap as list of FUDGE functions ([Mindmap](https://github.com/JirkaDellOro/FUDGE/blob/master/Experiments/Lea/FUDGE%20UI.mm))
 Should the inspector be there / paired per editor?
 Singleton?
 Selectable?